noahc3/COMP4350/documentation/project-proposal.md

 ### Organize Threads

-Users should be able to create and subscribe to communities so that they can see related threads in an organized fashion.
-Community creators should have privileges in the communities that they create.
+Users should be able to create and subscribe to spools so that they can see related threads in an organized fashion.
+Spool creators should have privileges in the spools that they create.

 ### Home Feed

-Users should be able to see a personalized feed containing threads from communities that they are subscribed to.
+Users should be able to see a personalized feed containing threads from spools that they are subscribed to.
 Users should be able to sort their feed to maximize their browsing experience.

-### Community Suggestions
+### Spool Suggestions

-Users should have communities suggested to them based on the communities that they are subscribed to.
-When a user first creates an account they should receive community suggestions based on their interests.
+Users should have spools suggested to them based on the spools that they are already subscribed to.
+When a user first creates an account they should receive spool suggestions based on their interests.

 ### Non-functional Feature